 So more recently, to help me focus the content of this blog on its original purpose, I started several other blogs for these other purposes:

 - Grace Ground is a free, online blogging community for church leaders and church planters.
 I write there about my own church planting journey.
-If you are part of a church and want to blog in a community of other like-minded people, come on over and apply.

 - Grace Books is a free, online blogging community for Christian authors and writers.
 On this site, I write about my efforts to get published, and what I am learning in the process.
 If you are an author, or are looking to get published, feel free to join the blogging community there and start building (or add to) your author platform.